Protect the Peoples Emergency (PPE) Partnership Fund

 The PPE partnership came together to help, but we can’t do it without you.

 Our Success To Date

 This all-volunteer partnership has so far distributed 100,000 masks and other PPE to over 40 communities here on Turtle Island and to our relatives further South including the Yaqui and Tohono O’Odham communities of Mexico, and the Huni Kui of Brazil.
 There are larger relief efforts out there and all help is needed.
 We believe our Partnership fills a critical gap for grassroots Indigenous communities that still can’t get the supplies they need to protect their people.

 Help us raise $350,000 to continue providing grassroots Indigenous communities of North, Central and South America the personal protection equipment (PPE) they desperately require but still cannot access.
 We have already raised close to $200,000 and distributed 100,000 masks and supplies.
 Every dollar we raise will go to those most in need.

 Why the Coronavirus is so Deadly for Native American Communities

-Working by Zoom from across the country, the PPE partners have created an Emergency Pipeline including sourcing, purchasing and distributing PPE to medical facilities and communities most in need throughout Indian Country.
+Each week we meet virtually to assess where COVID-19 is hitting hardest, and where supplies are most needed.
+Working from across the country, the PPE partners have created an Emergency Pipeline including sourcing, purchasing and distributing PPE to tribal healthcare facilities and Native community-based mutual aid efforts most in need throughout Indian Country.
 Through our collective network of allies we have identified reputable and certified sources for securing masks from abroad and within the US.
-We have identified Native health facilities to receive large shipments of PPE.
-We are also working to facilitate tribes and health services to order directly from these same suppliers.
+We work to identify Native health facilities that need large shipments of PPE, and grassroots organizations delivering mutual aid who need smaller bundles of 500-2,000 masks.